Comic book therapy: Reading a comic book

-Group Therapy
+Group therapy

 Comic books have often been used as a source of therapy by providing the reader a way to associate themselves with the characters.
 The readers then can draw correlations between their own struggles parallel to the characters.
 In recent years this has been especially helpful, as comic books have continued to grow more inclusive to portray age, race, sex, and sexual orientation.

 The way comic books are utilized in counseling is to provide the reader with self-awareness, thus a connection to their self through characters they identify with.
 According to Lauren Calhoun, this type of therapy is implemented by individual therapy, group therapy, and bibliotherapy.

 The group approach is a newer take on comic book therapy and provides a way for clients to explore their values and beliefs.
 A study done with a group of 18-year-olds provided insight on how each one of them studied themselves through the lens of a shared character.
 After the session they were each asked to create their own comic book, and the results showed that each individual had found a way to empower themselves through the experience.
 Using comic books as a tool for therapy, especially in group settings is a potentially rich resource that should be further explored.

-Educational Tool
+Educational tool

 Current professionals within the field are striving to develop a field of study that can act not only as a therapeutic tool for patients and healthcare providers alike, but that can serve as an educational tool for medical students as well.
 With the advancement of technology and the diversification of the patient population, medical practices have undergone significant change within the last century.
 On the other hand, the education process prior to medical practice has remained arguably stagnant.
 Present day medical school programs cover material in three broad categories, including the scientific basis of medicine, patient care, and physicianship.
 The methods of teaching vary across universities, but the basic curricula remain the same across the board.
 With the evolution of medical practice arriving so quickly, some argue that medical training should follow in suit.
 According to the scholars of Graphic Medicine, there are multiple parallels between comic book therapy, when used as educational tool, and the everyday practice of medicine.
 In this way, having medical students engage in comic book therapy during their medical training could prove significant later on.
 The hustle and bustle of medical practice can prove stressful, especially for a new doctor fresh out of medical school.
 In order to prove oneself within the medical field, many believe an individual must possess characteristics like 'competency', 'professionalism', and 'brilliance'; rarely are physicians referred to as 'artistically creative' or 'creative' at all.
-One professor of graphic medicine believes this could be a problem in the future as it pushes medical students to stay within the limitations of an unoriginal box.